ESIF ESF delivery programme

 It is the intention that the effective use of ESF funding will unlock the potential of the current and future local workforce through a demand-driven approach to providing skills and matching those skills to employment opportunities.
 SSLEP and its partners are committed to delivering ESF programmes that will ensure all residents, regardless of their personal circumstances, are included and can start on a journey to sustainable employment.

 Programmes commissioned through two opt in organisations (the National Lottery Community Fund NLCF and Education Skills Funding Agency ESFA) as part of a package of contracted programmes totalling £58m, support residents who are furthest from the job market with multiple barriers to those who are currently in employment but may need to develop higher level skills to progress further within their employment.
-To date the programmes have supported 22,482 learners with over 9000 progressing to positive destinations.

 The NLCF programmes support those unemployed individuals who are furthest from the job market and most at risk of social exclusion through a variety of specialist support including confidence building, coaching, personal development, training and jobsearch.
 The three prime providers delivering the programme across the region are Steps to Work, Ixion Holdings Ltd. and Business Enterprise Support.

 The ESFA programmes provide a wide range of support from engagement and outreach activities to higher level skills development, these are delivered across the region through four prime providers; Skills Training UK offer support to individuals who are NEET, Peopleplus offer support to unemployed individuals, The Community Foundation for Staffordshire provide community grants to organisations moving people closer to the labour market and Serco offer skills support to both employed individuals and those who are under threat of redundancy.